Why Black Sabbath’s ‘Never Say Die!’ Became First Lineup’s Finale

 Subsequent numbers found Sabbath either flying on autopilot (see "A Hard Road," "Shock Wave," the serviceable "Junior’s Eyes") or shoring up their dwindling inspiration with unconvincing experimentation (the lethargic, synth-afflicted "Johnny Blade" and "Over to You," the inexplicably horns-backed "Breakout," the Ward-sung calamity "Swinging the Chain").

 Listen to Black Sabbath's 'Never Say Die'

-In the band’s defense, this adventurous streak also produced Never Say Die!'s most compelling song in the shockingly lovely "Air Dance" (showcasing fluid piano-tickling by session man extraordinaire, Don Airey), but what does such a – let’s just admit it – dainty concoction say about the creative state of heavy metal’s founding fathers?
+In the band’s defense, this adventurous streak also produced Never Say Die!'s most compelling song in the shockingly lovely "Air Dance," a showcase for fluid piano-tickling by session man extraordinaire, Don Airey.
+But what does such a – let’s just admit it – dainty concoction say about the creative state of heavy metal’s founding fathers?

-That’s right, not much!
-And even 35 years down the line, Never Say Die!'s modest standing within the Black Sabbath discography has only improved thanks to latter-day disasters like Cross Purposes and Forbidden, which brought the band’s historic career to new lows.
-So look on the bright side, Never Say Die! apologists: The only way from here on out is up!
+In the end, however, Never Say Die!'s modest standing within the Black Sabbath discography has only improved thanks to latter-day disasters like Cross Purposes and Forbidden, which brought their historic career to new lows.